-Net Changes in Fund Balances - Total Governmental Funds \$ (1,291,914) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlay as expenditures.
+Net Changes in Fund Balances - Total Governmental Funds \$ 1,808,182 ψ 1,000,102 Amounts reported for governmental activities in the Statement of Activities are different because e: Governmental funds report capital outlay as expenditures.
 However, in the Statement of Activities, the cost of those assets are allocated over their estimated useful lives as depreciation expense.
-Expenditures for capitalized assets \$ 3,154,486 Less current year depreciation (493,400) 2,661,086 Some property tax revenues will not be collected for several months after the District's fiscal year end and are therefore not considered "available" revenues in the governmental funds, instead these funds are shown as deferred revenue.
-10.262 Deferred revenues increased by this amount this year.
-19,362 Gain (Loss) on disposition of capital assets is not reported in the fund financial statements.
-(149,700) Prepaid expenses were originally reported in the governmental funds as an expenditure.
+Expenditures for capitalized assets \$1,086,114 Less current year depreciation (726,073) 2 ( 0 0 1 1 360,041 Prepaid expenses were originally reported in the governmental funds as an expenditure.
 In the Statement of Activities the amount to be charged each year as an expense over the estimated expense incurred to pay the obligation is amortized, rather than expensed at the time of the prepayment.
-Amount of current year amortization - Bond Discount (547) Repayment of principal on long term debt and leases are expenditures in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-Retirement of principal is as follows: (547) Bonds 1,512,689 Bolida 1,512,009 1,512,689 Government funds report pension contributions as expenditures.
-However, in the Statement of Activities, pension expense and changes in deferred inflows and outflows related to the net pension asset/(liablity) are recorded based upon an actuarial valuation of such activity.
+Amount of current year amortization - Bond Discount (547) (547) Repayment of principal on long term debt and leases are expenditures in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
+Retirement of principal is as follows: 1 (20 000 Bonds 1,620,000 1,620,000 Government funds report pension contributions as expenditures.
+However, in the Statement 1,020,000 of Activities, pension expense and changes in deferred inflows and outflows related to the net pension asset/(liablity) are recorded based upon an actuarial valuation of such activity.
 This is the net change in pension related items.
-21,298 Some items reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-The activities consist of: Net increase/(decrease) in accrued interest expense 347,668 Increase/(decrease) in accrued OPEB (27,029) Increase/(decrease) in early retirement liability (28,524) Increase/(decrease) in accrued vacation benefits \$ 690 292,805 Change in Net Position of Governmental Activities 3,065,079
+1,355,527 Some items reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
+The activities consist of: Net increase/(decrease) in accrued interest expense 460,145 Increase/(decrease) in accrued OPEB 5,367 Increase/(decrease) in early retirement liability (30,687) Increase/(decrease) in accrued vacation benefits \$ (19,639) 415,186 Change in Net Position of Governmental Activities \$ 5,638,951 ,